sebwylleman/CV/README.md

 ## Your Name

-A sentence about who and what you are.
+*A sentence about who and what you are.
 Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+And then a sentence about what excites you about tech.*

+Hey there, I'm a curious and determined individual with a newfound passion for software engineering.
+As much as I love whipping up a good dish in the kitchen, I find building tech products and tools just as exciting.
+After all, what's cooler than being able to blend my two passions - food and tech - and build something that's both innovative and delicious?

+I've had some experience working in the world of retail and hospitality, but it was only when I started tinkering with software products that I knew I had found my calling.
+Being able to create something that has the potential to improve user experience, drive innovation, and facilitate collaboration is a feeling like no other.

+As a software engineer, I'm thrilled about the endless opportunities to explore and experiment with my passion for culinary arts.
+I mean, who knows what kind of amazing product I could build that would combine my love of food with the latest tech?
+And, even better, I can connect with others who share my interests and collaborate to make something truly amazing.

+So, if you're looking for someone with a unique blend of skills and interests, look no further.
+I'm ready to bring my passion for software engineering and culinary arts to the table and build something truly extraordinary.

 ## Projects